-- 4.10.1. have the necessary skills or qualification for the activity.
-Useful information can be found in the Department of Education Guide to equivalent qualifications and experience for adventure activities - 4.10.2. have the appropriate experience for the age and skill level of the students - 4.10.3. hold appropriate public liability insurance. - 4.11.
-The organising teacher ensures all camp staff and volunteers are familiar with the [Duty of Care Policy](#) and the [Supervision Policy](#). - 4.12.
-Each type of activity, including adventure activities, has its own supervision ratio - refer to the [Excursions, Camps and Travel Policy](#) for specific ratios; additional considerations should be given to the specific needs of students and staff outlined in the relevant risk assessment - refer to 1.1. - 4.13.
-Attending teachers must use a method of accounting for all students at any given point during the camp; all attending staff should be aware of the method for accounting and attendance recording expectations and procedures. - 4.14.
-Students will be briefed by the organising teacher and/or teacher-in-charge to ensure they understand what is required of them on the camp.
-The organising teacher ensures that the briefing contains, at a minimum: - 4.14.1. the organisational arrangements - 4.14.2. the roles of each staff member supervising the activity or camp - 4.14.3. the risks involved in the activity or camp, and associated risk controls - 4.14.4. what they can expect in the behaviour of others (students, staff, and the public) and how to report their concerns - 4.14.5. the relevant safety arrangements and emergency procedures - 4.14.6. expected standards of behaviour which will align with the [Student Behaviour Policy](#) and [Bullying Prevention Policy](#) - 4.14.7. the management strategies for breaches of behavioural expectations, which will follow the [Pastoral Care Policy](#); [Student Behaviour Policy](#) and [Bullying Prevention Policy](#) - 4.14.8. any specific skills or training students will need to undergo prior to the camp. - 4.15.
+- 4.17.4.
+Other members of the community - 4.17.5.
+Communication options - 4.17.6.
+Emergency plan - 4.18.
+Students are briefed by the organising teacher and/or teacher-in-charge to ensure they understand what is required of them on the excursion.
+The organising teacher ensures that the briefing contains, at a minimum: - 4.18.1. the organisational arrangements - 4.18.2. the roles of each staff member supervising the activity or excursion - 4.18.3. the risks involved in the activity or excursion, and associated risk controls - 4.18.4. what they can expect in the behaviour of others (students, staff, and the public) and how to report their concerns - 4.18.5. the relevant safety arrangements and emergency procedures - 4.18.6. expected standards of behaviour which will align with the [Student Behaviour Policy](#) and [Bullying Prevention Policy](#) - 4.18.7. the management strategies for breaches of behavioural expectations, which will follow the [Pastoral Care Policy](#); [Student Behaviour Policy](#) and [Bullying Prevention Policy](#) - 4.18.8. any specific skills or training students will need to undergo prior to the excursion. - 4.19.
 The organising teacher ensures that reasonable adjustments are made for students requiring adjustments including as outlined in the Disability Discrimination Act 1991 (Cth) as well as for NCCD funded students, students who are identified as culturally and linguistically diverse, including Aboriginal and Torres Strait Islander students, and specific cohorts as outlined in Ministerial Order No. 1359.
-Reference to [Guidance Note: Camps and Excursions - Students with Disabilities](#) and the [Pastoral Care of Students relating to Gender Policy](#) may assist planning for many students in these cohorts. - 4.16.
-Where reasonable adjustments are made, the student and their parent/guardian/carer (as relevant), are involved in discussions regarding the adjustments. - 4.17.
-In extreme cases, the camp staff, following consultation with and approval from the school Principal, may decide to return a student home from camp.
-Camp staff are responsible for ensuring that they: - 4.17.1. advise the student's parent/guardian/carer of the circumstances associated with the decision to send the student home - 4.17.2. the time and location for the parent/guardian/carer to collect their child from the camp - 4.17.3. or alternatively determine if an appropriate supervisor can escort the student home (with parent/guardian/carer consent), without detriment to the camp - 4.17.4. consider the age and maturity of the student when making travelling arrangements.
+Reference to [Guidance Note: Camps and Excursions - Students with Disabilities](#) and the [Pastoral Care of Students relating to Gender Policy](#) may assist planning for many students in these cohorts. - 4.20.
+Where reasonable adjustments are made, the student and their parent/guardian/carer (as relevant), are involved in discussions regarding the adjustments. - 4.21.
+In extreme cases, the excursion staff, following consultation with and approval from the school principal, may decide to return a student home from an excursion.
+Excursion staff are responsible for ensuring that they: - 4.21.1. advise the student's parent/guardian/carer of the circumstances associated with the decision to send the student home - 4.21.2. the time and location for the parent/guardian/carer to collect their child from the excursion - 4.21.3. or alternatively determine if an appropriate supervisor can escort the student home (with parent/guardian/carer consent), without detriment to the excursion - 4.21.4. consider the age and maturity of the student when making travelling arrangements.